boomcamp/PHP-MVC-Information-System/README.md

 <h1 id="isystem">MVC - Information System (Graded activity)</h1>

-This is your first codeigniter activity in which you are going to complete the missing functionalities of our `isystem` below are the important parts that you should aware of in codeigniter:
+This is your first codeigniter activity in which you are going to complete the `missing functionalities` of our `isystem` below are the important parts that you should aware of in codeigniter:

-## The routes
+## Routes

 It's always necessary to add a readable format in your application's url the basic segments in codeigniter is `hostname/controller/function/parameter1/parameter2`

-## The model
+## Model

 Codeigniter models holds data layer and business logic of your application  `isystem/application/Imodel.php`

-## The Controller
+## Controller

 Controller holds all the system process example of that is login/logout process `isystem/application/Icontroller.php`